 KNOWLEDGE 1.
 Recognize Be able to identify the components of a framework or tool.
 2. Define Be able to describe the aspects of the components of the framework or tool.
 APPLICATION 3.
 Use Be able to manipulate the framework or tool to cause a result.
-4. Interpret Results Be able to understand the result of the manipulation in a meaningful way.
+4. Interpret Do able to understand the result of the manipulation in a magningful way Results Be able to understand the result of the manipulation in a meaningful way.
 JUDGMENT 5.
-Situational Use Be able to identify situations where the framework or tool should be applied, and then apply the framework or tool, including using the results effectively.
-6. Adaptation Be able to creatively adapt the framework or tool such that its use will maximized in a given situation.
+Situational nal Be able to identify situations where the framework or tool should be applie Use and then apply the framework or tool, including using the results effectively.
+6. Adaptation Be able to creatively adapt the framework or tool such that its use will 0.
+Adaptation maximized in a given situation.